FriesW/PushToProd/assembly/guide.md

 If you have the Uxcell button from Amazon the NO contacts are the two bottom screw terminals.
 You'll also have to remove the two rubber washers, as they add too much thickness.

-Pass the button through the hole, screw on the faceplate nut, and reassemble the button.
+Pass the button through the hole, screw on the faceplate nut to final tightness, and reassemble the button.

 #### Diffusion

 Plug in the box bottom with the electronics and fit it underneath the rest of the box.
 We just want to get an idea of how the lighting currently looks.
-You'll notice that there are hot spots, and even though the acrylic is frosted, and it is clear where the LEDs are inside the box.
+You'll notice that there are hot spots, and even though the acrylic is frosted it is clear where the LEDs are inside the box.

 Cut pieces of the quilt batting to be slightly larger than the small interior acrylic pieces.
 Use hot glue to tack these inside the box until you are satisfied with the diffusion.
 A gluing tactic is to place glue against the sidewall above the batting, and then let it flow down into the batting.
-If you touch the batting with the hot glue gun tip, fibers will stick to it.
+If you touch the batting with the hot glue gun tip the batting fibers will stick to it.
-You can also place small squares on top of the LEDs, especially the front most LEDs.
+You can also place small squares on top of the LEDs, especially the front most LEDs (but don't forget 5mm margins).

 ### Connect button, mount bottom, and feet